EssentialsX/Website/Home.md

 EssentialsX adds a `force-disable-teleport-safety` option (defaulting to false), that when combined with `teleport-safety: true`, disables conversion to safe locations and teleports the user to their exact location.

-**Note:** To disable cross-world teleportation safety, switch to PaperSpigot and set `disable-teleportation-suffocation-check` to true in paper.yml.
+**Note:** To disable cross-world teleportation safety, switch to Paper and set `disable-teleportation-suffocation-check` to true in paper.yml.

 ### Spawner placement fix
 If your placed spawners are still pig spawners, assign `essentials.spawnerconvert.*` to your default group.